kkd26/Machine-Learning-and-Real-world-Data/topic01/README.md

 # Sentiment detection

-## Topic 1 - Simple Classifier
+## Task 1 - Simple Classifier

 The main task in this session is to use the sentiment lexicon to automatically classify a large number of film reviews as positive or negative.

-## Topic 2 - Naive Bayes classifier
+## Task 2 - Naive Bayes classifier

 A simple classifier which uses all words from a text and Bayes theorem to estimate maximum likelihood estimator for a specific sentiment.

-## Topic 3 - Zipf's and Heaps' laws visualisation
+## Task 3 - Zipf's and Heaps' laws visualisation

 In this lab I showed Zipf's and Heaps' laws on graphs and estimated their parameters from the best fit line.
 For this task I used large dataset with 35566 texts.

+## Task 4 - Statistical Testing

+Comparing two classifiers using a p-value measurement for statistical significance

 ## Usage